SteamedGit/aims_dgs4abm/README.md

 ```
 If you use UV you won't need to activate the virtual environment before running scripts.
 Simply use ```uv run``` instead of ```python```.

 Otherwise, you can use pip.
-Fist make sure that you're using Python >= 3.12.
+First make sure that you're using Python >= 3.12.
 Next:
 ```
 pip install -r requirements.txt
 ```